c3lang/c3c/README.md

 # C3 Language

-C3 is a C-like language trying to be "an incremental improvement over C" rather than a whole new language.
-C3 owes a lot to the ideas of the [C2 language](http://c2lang.org): to iterate on top of C without trying to be a whole new language.

-C3 tries to be an alternative in the C/C++ niche: fast and close to the metal.
+C3 is a C-like language striving to be an evolution of C, rather than a completely new language.
+As an alternative in the C/C++ niche it aims to be fast and close to the metal.

+The manual for C3 can be found at [www.c3-lang.org](http://www.c3-lang.org).

 ### Design Principles
 - Procedural "get things done"-type of language.